August 30th, 2017 | For Family Members

 Open your ears.

 Seniors want control over their own lives — and everyone wants to feel heard.
 Listen to your family’s needs, concerns, and fears.
-If Mom can’t go a day without gardening, you’ll want to find a community with a robust horticulture program.
+If Mom can’t go a day without gardening, you’ll want to find a residence with a robust horticulture program.
 If your adult daughter lives 2,000 miles away and works 60 hours per week, it may not be feasible for her to care directly for Dad.
 Recognizing everyone’s desires and limitations can help you choose the best path forward.

 Focus on benefits.